14 Most Ridiculous Eastenders Storylines

 The most ridiculous, controversial and hard to watch plot of all time in Eastenders has to be the baby swap story of 2011.

-Tragically Ronnie Mitchell finds her newborn son dead.
-Stricken by grief she rushes for help, hears the cries of the newborn baby son of Kat and Alfie Moon, and swaps the babies, because that is a likely thing for a desperate mother to do?
-We then have to watch Kat and Alfie grieving, with Kat recognising the baby is not her son.
+Tragically Ronnie Mitchell found her newborn son dead.
+Stricken by grief she rushed for help, heard the cries of the newborn baby son of Kat and Alfie Moon, and swapped the babies.
+We then had to watch Kat and Alfie grieving.

 13,400 people complained to the BBC about the storyline, and 1,044 to regulator Ofcom.
 Amid widespread criticism Eastenders tweaked the storyline, swapping the baby back to Kat and Alfie much earlier than originally planned.